Evaluating Correctness and Faithfulness of Instruction-Following Models for Question Answering: Introduction

 We consider several metrics that evaluate faithfulness based on the knowledge snippet and model response.
 These include token-overlap metrics like K-F1 \cite{shuster2021retrieval}, model-based like FaithCritic \cite{dziri_faithdial_2022} and $Q^2$ \citep{honovich_q2_2021}, and prompting GPT-4 to act as an evaluator (similar to correctness).
 Surprisingly, \textit{K-Precision} --- the proportion of model response tokens that appear in the knowledge snippet --- correlated better with human judgments than any other token-overlap or model-based metrics, second only to GPT-4.
 Based on K-Precision, we find that Flan-T5 is the most faithful w.r.t relevant knowledge, but it is easily misled when a related but irrelevant passage is provided.
 On the other hand, GPT-3.5 is most likely to refrain from answering when provided with irrelevant knowledge, however, it hallucinates more than other models when provided with relevant knowledge.

 \todo[]{VA: should we mention reasons for failure? model based metrics fail due to out-of distribution, K-F1 fails due to length imbalance} }

-\begin{itemize}[leftmargin=6mm] \itemsep{0em} \item We evaluate the performance of four instruction-following models -- Llama-2, GPT-3.5, Flan-T5, and Alpaca -- in retrieval-augmented settings across three diverse QA tasks.
-We collect human annotations for both correctness and faithfulness. \item We analyze several metrics in relation to human judgments, finding that GPT-4-based evaluation as the most correlated for both correctness and faithfulness.
-Additionally, we analyze failures of traditional QA metrics and highlight that models are unfairly penalized for verbosity. \item We propose simple token-overlap based metrics for both correctness and faithfulness -- \textit{recall} for correctness and \textit{K-Precision} for faithfulness -- and demonstrate their strong correlation with human judgments. \item Our results indicate that instruction-following models can surpass the performance of fine-tuned models in terms of correctness.
-However, these models struggle to be faithful to provided knowledge, often demonstrating a tradeoff between the ability to remain faithful to relevant and irrelevant knowledge. \end{itemize}
+\begin{itemize}[leftmargin=6mm] \itemsep{0em} \item We annotate responses from instruction-following models for QA along the dimensions of correctness and faithfulness, and evaluate several evaluation metrics.
+We also analyze the nature of responses where current metrics fail. \item Guided by our analysis of traditional QA metrics' shortcomings, we propose simple token-overlap metrics -- \textit{recall} for correctness and \textit{K-Precision} for faithfulness -- and demonstrate their strong correlation with human judgments. \item We evaluate four instruction-following models across three diverse QA tasks.
+Our results indicate that these models, even without any further training, are comparable to task-specific fine-tuned models for correctness.
+However, they struggle to be faithful to provided knowledge, often failing to accurately identify its relevance. \end{itemize}